How do I know if my Roomba is charging? (Light Turns Off)

 Remote Status Check on the Home App

-Steps to take if your Roomba isn’t charging
+What to do if your Roomba isn’t charging?

 step to take if roomba not charging

-If you notice that your Roomba is having trouble connecting to the home base or charging itself or that its battery is empty even though you charged it for a whole night, it could be due to a faulty battery or a dirty charging dock.
+If you notice that your Roomba is having trouble charging itself, connecting to the home base, or that its battery is empty even though you charged it for a whole night, it could be due to a faulty battery or a dirty charging dock.

 Aside from these, a damaged power cable or damaged charging ports can also trigger this issue.